delattre1/dpl/README.md

 - The name of the fruit should be represented in **Portuguese**
 - All the accentuation must be removed.
 - For composite fruit names, we assumed CamelCase naming convention.
-- You are only allowed to create *variables and functions* with names that doens't follow the above rules 5 times.
+- You are only allowed to create *variables and functions* with names that doesn't follow the above rules 5 times.
 - If you use different names, more times than the limit, your program will **crash**.